oracle/terraform-provider-oci/website/docs/d/core_vnic_attachments.html.markdown

 Lists the VNIC attachments in the specified compartment.
 A VNIC attachment resides in the same compartment as the attached instance.
-The list can be filtered by instance, VNIC, or Availability Domain.
+The list can be filtered by instance, VNIC, or availability domain.

 ## Example Usage